-----

 - Montreal, Quebec, Canada

 A. Hi again, BV.
 Can you give me a couple of synonyms for 'charge'?
-I previously thought I understood your question but, apologies, now I have no idea what you are asking or talking about :-(
+I previously thought I understood your question but, apologies, now I am not sure what you are asking about :-(

 Metal finishing solutions can almost always be replenished and 'juiced up' as time & tide consume their active ingredients.
 You don't dump because you run out of acid or other solution component, you dump because the contaminants, even if only water, have become problematic.
 Electropolishing solutions build up in metal if they are 'finite life' and must be dumped due to the metal buildup; they must be decanted or filtered or whatever to remove the metal if they are the 'infinite life' type.
-You are asking for a 'standard value' for a concept that I don't even understand :-)
+You are asking for a 'standard value' for a concept that I'm not even fully understanding :-)

 Sorry, and Regards,